yousry943/empty-admin/README.md

 # Dynamic Validation error showing:
-suppose you don't want to validate a form and you don't want to take pain for showing errors in the frontend. thats why to make easy you work lara starter have a way to handle you validate error'.
+suppose you don't want to validate a form and you don't want to take pain for showing errors in the frontend. thats why to make easy you work  have a way to handle you validate error'.

 goto .env and make add `SWEET_TOAST_FOR_ERROR=true`